Esther7171/TryHackMe-Walkthroughs/Room/Silver-Platter/readme.md

 Task Completed
 death@esther:~$
 ```

-Ok when i try to take a look at website it also forbidden
+The `/website` directory was forbidden,

 ![image](https://github.com/user-attachments/assets/0915906f-81bb-44e3-b0a4-6538abb923fc)

-And the `/noredirect.html` is also forbidden
+And `/noredirect.html` was also forbidden.
+This seemed like an intentional redirection trap to mislead the Us.

 ![image](https://github.com/user-attachments/assets/e2d8df58-c4dc-41b8-b5ec-eb887f61c1bc)

-It's kind a sharp trick to manuplate a human mind on fixed path when i notice this first i just ignre and focus on the username but At this point, I knew I needed to change my approch and thought about enumerating parameters,
+It's a clever trick to manipulate the human mind into following a fixed path.
+When I first noticed this, I ignored it and focused on the username.
+But at this point, I knew I had to change my approach and started thinking about enumerating parameters.

 ![image](https://github.com/user-attachments/assets/dcdd74ce-bb3e-4b40-b39d-4f762d9f8da9)

-BUT before that, I felt I should check again the website on port 80.
-Looking again at /contact, I noticed an interesting name: Silverpeas more exactly., when we create any project name on github the project is be same name as the repo named and the user is a kind a differnt things so i started enemurateing the
+Looking again at `/contact`, I noticed an interesting name: `Silverpeas`.
+This suggested that the application might be based on the Silverpeas CMS.

 ```
 death@esther:~$ dirsearch -u 10.10.12.168:8080/silverpeas